Jenny Boully

 Jenny Boully (born 1976) is an author and recipient of a Guggenheim Fellowships award in 2020 for general nonfiction.
 She is the author of The Book of Beginnings and Endings (Sarabande Books, 2007), The Body: An Essay (Slope Editions, 2002 and Essay Press, 2007), and [one love affair]* (Tarpaulin Sky Press, 2006).
 Her work has appeared in literary magazines such as Boston Review, Conjunctions, Puerto del Sol, Seneca Review, and Tarpaulin Sky and has been anthologized in The Next American Essay, The Best American Poetry, and Great American Prose Poems: From Poe to the Present.

 Early life and education

-Born in Korat, Thailand and reared in San Antonio, Texas, she has studied at Hollins University and the University of Notre Dame and is currently working on her PhD from the Graduate Center of the City University of New York.
-She divides her time between Texas and Brooklyn.
+Born in Korat, Thailand and reared in San Antonio, Texas, she has studied at Hollins University and the University of Notre Dame and has a PhD from the Graduate Center of the City University of New York.
+She previously divided her time between Texas and Brooklyn, then taught at Columbia College Chicago and is now a member of the literature and creative writing faculty at Bennington College.